A tour about existence and uniqueness of dg enhancements and lifts: Uniqueness of enhancements in the unbounded case

 \subsection{The statement}

 All the results about the uniqueness of enhancements for the unbounded derived categories which will be discussed in this paper are simple consequences of a rather abstract result.
-The statement is as follows.
+But for this, we need the following.